Thrifty phenotype: Adverse effects

 Many human diseases in adulthood are related to growth patterns during early life, determining early-life nutrition as the underlying mechanism.
 Individuals with a thrifty phenotype will have "a smaller body size, a lowered metabolic rate and a reduced level of behavioral activity… adaptations to an environment that is chronically short of food" (Bateson & Martin, 1999).
 Those with a thrifty phenotype who actually develop in an affluent environment may be more prone to metabolic disorders, such as obesity and type II diabetes, whereas those who have received a positive maternal forecast will be adapted to good conditions and therefore better able to cope with rich diets.
 This idea (Barker, 1992) is now widely (if not universally) accepted and is a source of concern for societies undergoing a transition from sparse to better nutrition (Robinson, 2001).

 Risk factors of thrifty phenotype include advanced maternal age and placental insufficiency.

 Molecular mechanisms

-The ability to conserve, acquire and expend energy is believed to be an innate, ancient trait that is imbedded in the genome in a way that is quite protected against mutations.
+The ability to conserve, acquire and expend energy is believed to be an innate, ancient trait that is embedded in the genome in a way that is quite protected against mutations.
 These changes are also believed to possibly be inherited across generations.
 Leptin has been identified as a possible gene for the acquisition of these thrifty traits.

 On a larger anatomic scale, the molecular mechanisms are broadly caused by a suboptimal environment in the reproductive tract or maternal physiological adaptations to pregnancy.